abdullahalharun/abdullahalharun/README.md

 ### Hi there 👋
 ---
-I'm Harun,
-A Full-Stack Laravel Developer.
+I'm Harun, a Full-Stack Web Developer.

-I am a self-learned web developer having 4+ years of experience.
+A self-learned web developer having 4+ years of experience.
 I love to code, develop & learn new stacks.
 I would describe myself as someone who is a problem solver & a quick learner.
-Currently, I am working as a Web Developer at Taibah Academy.

 I have expertise in Laravel and MySQL.
 Now I'm working with React, Next.js, Node.js, MongoDB, and other related technology.